caguillon/NYTimes/README.md

 ## Notes

 The most challegning part was creating a functioning filter.
-I was able to set it up, but I was not able to implement parcelable in order to pass the data (the filter attributes).
+I was able to set it up, but I was not able to implement parcelable, in order to pass the data (the filter attributes), in time.

 ## Open-source libraries used